codingJWilliams/BBCInventathonNode/README.md

   },
 ```

 Connect a wire from each arrow key to a fruit and then connect yourself to the ground.
 Open word or any text input and test which key each fruit is connected to.
-Then, where it says `key:  "Digit2"` and replace it with the correct digit for each fruit you have connected.
+Then, in the places where it says `key:  "Digit2"` replace it with the respective key the fruit is connected to.
 Then, in your command line window, type "node index" and open "localhost:4000" with your favorite browser